The Ocean-Eyed Girl

 When I think of her early years, it is always the damp scent of the valley at dawn.
 She would return to the house just as the sun began to warm the wooden porch, her long straight hair carrying the smell of crushed leaves and horse sweat.
 Inside, the television would already be murmuring its morning broadcast to an empty room, its pale light flickering across the floorboards.
 She had these large, blue eyes that absorbed the entire landscape but gave nothing back.
 Even as a young woman, she kept her hands tightly buried in her pockets, her knuckles white beneath the fabric, She was guarding some dark secret, gripping it in the dark like a key to a door she could never open.

 Then came the restless years, marked by black slacks and the stiff collars of work shirts smelling faintly of stale grease and spilled coffee.
 The open valley was traded for the suffocating grid of downtown, the soft earth replaced by the sticky floors of late-night diners and crowded booths.
-I remember the severe slope of her shoulders when she ended a shift long after midnight, walking out into the harsh glare of streetlampsat one in the morning.
+I remember the severe slope of her shoulders when she ended a shift long after midnight, walking out into the glare of streetlampsat one in the morning.
 To dull the sharp edges of exhaustion after waiting on endless tables of ten, she headed downtown, letting the heavy fatigue drown in poured whiskey.

 The Morning the Birds Stayed Quiet